LordDashMe/knowledge/DevOps/Deployments/MongoDB and PHP Setup in Docker.md

-# MongoDB Setup in Docker
+# MongoDB and PHP Setup in Docker

 ### LINK MONGODB TO CONTAINER: